 1. OUTPUT CONTROL- The OUTPUT dial is used to preset the output voltage or current as displayed on the digital meters for the five welding modes.
-When in the ARC GOUGING or CV-WIRE modes and when a remote control is connected to the 6-Pin or 14-Pin Connector, the auto-sensing circuit automatically switches the OUTPUT CONTROL from control at the welder to the remote control.
+When in the CC-STICK, ARC GOUGING or CV-WIRE modes and when a remote control is connected to the 6-Pin or 14-Pin Connector, the auto-sensing circuit automatically switches the OUTPUT CONTROL from control at the welder to the remote control.

-When in the CC-STICK or DOWNHILL PIPE mode and when a remote control is connected to the 6-Pin or 14-Pin connector, the output control is used to set the maximum current range of the remote.
+When in the DOWNHILL PIPE mode and when REMOTE CONTROL is connected to the 6-Pin or 14-Pin Connector, the OUT-PUT CONTROL is used to set the maximum current range of the OUTPUT CONTROL of the REMOTE.

-EXAMPLE: When the OUTPUT CONTROL on the welder is set to 200 amps the current range on the remote control will be Min-200 amps, rather than the full Min-Max amps.
+Example: When the OUTPUT CONTROL on the welder is set to 200 amps the current range on the REMOTE CONTROL will be 40-200 amps rather than the full 40-300 amps.
 Any current range that is less than the full range provides finer current resolution for more fine tuning of the output.

-In the CV-WIRE mode, if the feeder being used has a voltage control when the wire feeder control cable is connected to the 14-Pin Connector, the autosensing circuit automatically makes OUTPUT CONTROL inactive and the wire feeder voltage control active.
-Otherwise, the OUTPUT CONTROL is used to preset the voltage.
+In the CV-WIRE mode, if the feeder being used has a voltage control when the wire feeder control cable is connected to the 14-Pin Connector, the auto-sensing circuit automatically makes OUTPUT CONTROL inactive and the wire feeder voltage control active.
+Otherwise, the OUTPUT CONTROL is used to preset the voltage